Lawn Lake, Lawn Lake Trailhead, Rocky Mountain National Park, Colorado

 - Only catch and release fishing is permitted along the Roaring River, Lawn Lake, Crystal Lakes and Ypsilon Lake drainages.

-Directions
+Directions to Trailhead

-From the Beaver Meadows Entrance Station, continue west on Highway 36 past Bear Lake Road to Deer Ridge Junction (3 miles).
-Turn Right at Deer Ridge Junction onto highway 34 and drive 1.9 miles to Fall River Road.
-Turn left onto Fall River Road and the Lawn Lake Trailhead will be immediately on your right-hand side.
+Turn right at Deer Ridge Junction and drive 1.9 miles to Fall River Road.
+Turn left on Fall River Road, and then an immediate right into the Lawn Lake Trailhead parking area.

 Contact Information